Vacuum-assisted Biopsy Devices MarketInsights, Overview, Analysis and Forecast 2021

 Vacuum assisted breast biopsy devices have a needle with an aperture that is placed under or within the lesion of interest.
 A vacuum sucks tissue into the aperture and then the aperture closes to complete tissue acquisition.
 They tend to be larger needles and because of the vacuum usually obtain larger size tissue samples.
 Most of the vacuum assisted devices have a separate console that is hooked to the biopsy device with suction tubing.
 They are ideally used for all stereotactic and MRI guided core biopsies.

-This report contains market size and forecasts of Vacuum-assisted Biopsy Devices in Brazil, including the following market information:
+This report contains market size and forecasts of Vacuum-assisted Biopsy Devices in Southeast Asia, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Vacuum-assisted Biopsy Devices manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Vacuum-assisted Biopsy Devices pr
+This report also analyses and evaluates the COVID-19 impact on Vacuum-assisted Biopsy Devices production and consumption in Southeast Asia

 Total Market by Segment: